Boys Union Club

 Boys Union Club is an association football club from Nepal.
 They play at 25,000 capacity Dasarath Rangasala Stadium.
 The club is a one-time Martyr's Memorial A-Division League champion, having won the title in 1975.
+More recently, they won the 2013 edition of the Martyr's Memorial B-Division League.

 League finishes

 The season-by-season performance of Boys Union Club since 2000: